 It may never occur to you how many people drive without auto insurance until your vehicle collides with an uninsured motorist.
 When car accidents happen, you assume you can file a claim with the at-fault driver’s insurance company.
 If the driver does not have insurance or has inadequate insurance coverage, however, who pays for your injuries and the damages to your car?
 Do you pay out of your pocket?

-The Law Offices of Ogle, Elrod & Baril, PLLC, can answer those questions and help you recover compensation for your injuries and damages after a wreck.
+OEB Law, PLLC, can answer those questions and help you recover compensation for your injuries and damages after a wreck.
 Call us today at 865-546-1111 to schedule a free, no-obligation legal consultation with an uninsured or underinsured motorist claim lawyer in Knoxville.

 Does My Auto Insurance Cover Uninsured Motorists?